polymonster/hotline/readme.md

 ## Using as a library

 You can use hotline as a library inside the plugin system or on its own to use the low level abstractions and modules to create windowed applications with a graphics api backend.
-Here is a small example:
+You can easily add to your projects using cargo and install the package from [crates.io](https://crates.io/crates/hotline-rs).

 ### Basic Application

+A quick example of a basic application setup:

 ```rust
 // include prelude for convenience